Vonage/vivid-3/libs/components/src/lib/layout/README.md

 ## Column-basis

 Use the `column-basis` attribute to set the initial preferred `measure` of a column.
+Use `block` to stack elements one above the other.

 - Type: `'base-small'` | `'base'` | `'base-large'` | `'block'`
 - Default: `'base'`